Violet sabrewing: Movement

-The violet sabrewing is mostly sedentary but individuals frequently move to lower elevations after the breeding season.
+The violet sabrewing is mostly sedentary, but individuals frequently move to lower elevations after the breeding season.

 Feeding

 The violet sabrewing feeds on nectar primarily by trap-lining, visiting a circuit of flowering plants.
 Males occasionally defend patches of flowers and are dominant over other hummingbirds.
-The species forages mostly in the understory, often on Heliconia, banana (Musa), Cephaelis, and Palicourea though it visits others as well.
+The species forages mostly in the understory, often on Heliconia, banana (Musa), Cephalism, and Palic urea though it visits others as well.
 It frequents nectar (sugar water) feeders and chases other hummingbirds from them.
 In addition to nectar, violet sabrewings also eat arthropods gleaned from foliage and spiderwebs.

 Breeding

 The violet sabrewing breeds during the local rainy season, which ranges from June to September in Mexico and May to November in Costa Rica.
 In the latter country they may raise two broods.
 Males court females by singing in leks, typically in the understory or at the forest edge.
-The nest is a cup of moss cemented with spiderweb and lined with fine fibers.
+The nest is a cup of moss cemented with spiderwebs and lined with fine fibers.
 In Costa Rica it is often built above a ravine or stream, on a horizontal branch 1 to 6 m above the ground.
 The female incubates the clutch of two eggs for 19 to 22 days and fledging occurs 22 to 24 days after hatch.